JeswinSaidhu/gpt3Project/README.md

 This project is a landing page, I started learning React.js recently.
 I wanted to build a project to gain some confidence, I found a video on youtube it was by JavaScript Mastery channel, where he teaches us how to build projects using React.js.
 I saw the video and simultaneously developed this responsive landing page.

-Technologies used to develope this landing page are HTML, CSS, JS and React.js.
+Technologies used to developed this landing page are HTML, CSS, JS and React.js.

 # References & Links